 It is not the responsibility of the emergency physician to discuss organ procurement with the family of the deceased.
 The Joint Commission standards on organ procurement require specific hospital procedures and protocol.
 This entails the collaboration with organ and tissue procurement organizations.
 Allow a member of the organization to discuss all information relating to organ and tissue donations with the family of the deceased.

-Emergency physicians and ED staff should develop procedures that facilitate safe family-witnessed resuscitation efforts.
+Clinicians should develop procedures that facilitate safe family-witnessed resuscitation efforts.
 Allowing family members comprehensive, real-time observation on the patient’s situation may provide families with closure, leading to less complicated grief responses.
-Family members should be escorted out if concerns emerge of them posing a risk to the safety of the ED team.
+Family members should be escorted out if concerns emerge of them posing a risk to the safety of the healthcare team.

-Pediatric deaths in the ED are one of the most taxing situations faced by the ED team.
-Protocol for pediatric deaths is different from other ED deaths, in which emergency physicians are to provide a family-centered and team-oriented approach.
+Pediatric deaths are one of the most taxing situations faced by the team.
+Protocol for pediatric deaths is different from other deaths, in which clinicians and nurses are to provide a family-centered and team-oriented approach.
 The family should be allowed to be with child during resuscitation efforts.
 The family should also be provided with appropriate resources and family planning.
-Emergency physicians should get in contact with the child’s pediatrician and disclose the circumstances of their death so the pediatrician can further support the deceased child’s family.
+Clinicians should get in contact with the child’s pediatrician and disclose the circumstances of their death so the pediatrician can further support the deceased child’s family.
 Pediatric deaths meet the criteria to be reported to the Medical Examiner and Coroner.